 Delaware is a mid-Atlantic state that is pretty much surrounded by water.
 Therefore it has miles of beautiful beaches and many coastal towns to explore.
 It is known as “The First State,”due to it being the first of the original 13 states to ratify the US Constitution.

 I found out, during my research, that Delaware has a $1.7 billion poultry industry.
 “The First State” is also one of the best regions for chicken farming.
-Having discovered that I settled on showcasing Chicken and Slippery Dumplings for my Delaware recipe.
+I settled on showcasing Chicken and Slippery Dumplings for my Delaware recipe once having discovered how Delaware relies on its poultry!

 Delaware Chicken and Slippery Dumplings